Differentially Private Nonparametric Confidence Intervals Under Minimal Distributional Assumptions: Introduction and related work

-\textbf{Differential privacy} When data is sensitive, such as medical records, one may wish to adapt statistical procedures to maintain the privacy of the participants.
+\textbf{Differential privacy} When data is sensitive, such as medical records, statistical procedures must account not only for inferential accuracy but also for the privacy of the individuals represented in the data.
 Differential privacy (DP) \citep{dwork2006calibrating}, offers a rigorous framework that has become the gold standard both in academia and in industry for privacy-preserving data analysis.
 DP provides strong, mathematically provable privacy guarantees quantified by two parameters $\varepsilon > 0$ and $\delta \in [0,1]$, requiring that w.p. at least~$\approx 1- \delta$ the probability of any class of outputs can increase by a factor of at most $e^{\varepsilon}$ when changing a single element in the dataset.